sigdialinlg2023/sigdialinlg2023.github.io/Home.md

 will be held jointly with the 24th Annual Meeting of the Special Interest Group on Discourse and Dialogue (SIGdial 2023).
 The events will take place in Prague on September 11-15, 2023.

+The joint [workshops](workshops.html) will take place on September 11-12, both main conferences will run in parallel on September 13-15.

 This website is joint for both conferences, and will include the program, registration, and local information.